What is Marketing?

 Marketing comes in a wide variety of flavors based on audience, media platform and business.
 Here are 72 Marketing Definitions to help you understand today’s evolving and dynamic marketplace.

-Inspired by the 31 PR Definitions article, here’s a roundup of 72 marketing definitions by experienced practitioners across different specialties.
+Inspired by the 31 PR Definitions, here’s a roundup of 72 marketing definitions by experienced practitioners across different specialties.

 To start, here are explanations from the American Marketing Association (AMA), marketing’s professional organization, and Dr. Philip Kotler, the author of business school marketing classics.
 They’re followed by the other definitions in alphabetical order by author’s last name.

 - According to the American Marketing Association (AMA) Board of Directors, Marketing is the activity, set of institutions, and processes for creating, communicating, delivering, and exchanging offerings that have value for customers, clients, partners, and society at large.